 Strategic Ideas And Plans In Three Player Chess

 When it comes to Three player chess, the addition of a third player substantially changes the manner of play.
-Due to the enlarged board and third player, many chess openings applicable on the traditional board are simply not useful.
+Due to the enlarged board and third player, many chess openings applicable to the traditional board are simply not useful.
 Each player must plan twice as far ahead of time, anticipating both opponents’ actions.

 The third player profits when the first player trades pieces with a second player.
 As a result, players will be less willing to make trades.
 Players frequently avoid such exchanges in order to pursue alternative strategies.

 The introduction of the “extra” move by the third player can lead to deadlocks.
-Going back to our Red, Black and Blue example, let’s imagine a scenario.
-Blue has a piece that is en prise and undefended, and can be captured by both Red and Black pieces at the same time.
+Going back to our Red, Black, and Blue example, let’s imagine a scenario.
+Blue has a piece that is en prise and undefended and can be captured by both Red and Black pieces at the same time.